LaurePiechaczyk/project4-code-institute-django/TESTING.md

 The color picker was tested by changing the colors several times, refreshing the page to make sure the colors stayed, and clicking on the reset default colors button.

 ### Python
 The Backend was tested by clicking on the Die Der Das buttons, the theme button + the Die Der Das buttons.

 Creating new users and adding Names in the Dashboard, deleting and editing.

 Creating ToDo Items, editing, deleting and toggling.

 In the homepage, when the user is logged in, it has been tested that custum nouns can be used and that they are not used in the default nouns.

+To ensure that the user knows they can log in, it has been verified that the user sees the status in the navigation bar.